Geometric interpretation of quantitative instability: Introduction

 In \S\ref{sec:shrink-rate function} we show that the function defined by the left hand side of \eqref{ineq: more then repfunc2} is indeed `nice', and use some of its algebraic properties to show that it can be bounded below by a (specific) Busemann function.
 Theorem \ref{thm: busemann bound} is the main theorem of this part.
-This part provides a geometric way to view \cite{kempf}, and a good intuition for Theorem \ref{thm: busemann bound}, which could be proved alternatively using Kempf, \cite{kempf}, see \ref{ssec: proof only using kempf}.
+This part provides a geometric way to view \cite{kempf}, and a good intuition for Theorem \ref{thm: busemann bound}.

 \textbf{Algebraic view point:} In the previous part we have constructed a geometric object, the Busemann function, (which is also algebraic by Theorem \ref{thm: class equiv busemann alg}) given algebraic data, a vector in an algebraic representation.
-Morally we would like to say that since the vector is defined over $\QQ$, it is invariant to $\Gal(\CC/\QQ)$, hence so does the Busemann function, that is, it is invariant under $\QQ$.
+Next, we wish to say that since the vector is defined over $\QQ$, it is invariant under $\Gal(\CC/\QQ)$, hence so does the Busemann function, i.e., it is also defined over $\QQ$.
 This requires us to find an algebraic description for the fastest shrinking geodesic of a vector.
 Such an algebraic description was defined and proved by Kempf in \cite{kempf}.
 In \S\ref{sec: relation to kempf} we relate our constructions to Kempf's construction, and use his result to deduce that our `fastest shrinking geodesic' is indeed algebraic.
 Thus, the inequality in \eqref{ineq: more then repfunc2} is satisfied for the rational fundamental representations (and not only the real ones).